sava-sorin/BlogPosts/README.md

 # BlogTest

 ### For installing dependencies
+    - npm install (for installing concurrently)
-    - npm run install
+    - npm run setup:install

-### For starting the server independent
+### For starting the app backend & frontend
-    - npm start
+    - npm run setup:start

 ### Have fun with this CRUD with node.js(express),MongoDB,React,Redux with class components and Hooks!